-Now think about the “new student”.
-A new student may be new to the martial arts school in question, the style, the type of style (Korean vs. Chinese, for example), or to the martial arts in general.
-Whether they’re familiar with Wu De, proper martial etiquette, common courtesy, etc., or not, these individuals need to first know the basic dos and don’ts of the school.
+Now think about the “new student.”
+A new student may be new to the martial arts school in question, the style, the type of style (Korean vs. Chinese, for example), or new to the martial arts in general.
+Whether they’re familiar with Wu De, proper martial etiquette, common courtesy, etc., or not, these individuals must understand the basic dos and don’ts of the school.
 Later, then, they can move on to the higher learning of Wu De, if offered.

 Now that we’ve established that they are beneficial and sometimes necessary, let’s look at some common martial arts school rules.

 Common Martial Arts School Rules

-Obviously, not every martial arts school will use the same rules – some cater towards indoor schools, some for Chinese styles, some are for non-Chinese styles, some are for more traditional groups, and some for more commercial settings; schools will use the rules they want and need.
+Not every martial arts school will use the same rules – some cater to indoor schools, some for Chinese styles, some are for non-Chinese systems, some are for more traditional groups, and some for more commercial settings; schools will use the rules they want and need.

 Regardless, many of them have crucial reasoning behind them.
-As you read along, ask yourself why a rule is in place; what is the driving principle behind the rule?
+As you read along, ask yourself why a rule is in place; what is the driving principle behind the rule or guideline?
 For example, does it develop discipline, convey a virtue, help the school run more smoothly, etc.